There are nine pediatric Speech and Language Therapists and one Speech and Language Therapy Assistant.

-- To promote public awareness of communication difficulties
+- To promote awareness of communication and/or eating and drinking needs.

 Who we Work With